twof/graphql-spec/rfcs/ClientControlledNullability.md

 ## Use cases

+#### When a field is necessary to the function of the client

+Expressing nullability in the operation, as opposed to the schema, offers the client more flexibility and control over whether or not an error is thrown.

+There are cases where a field is `nullable`, but a feature that fetches the field will not function if it is `null`.
+For example if you are trying to render an information page for a movie, you won't be able to do that if the name field of the movie is missing.
+In that case it would be preferable to fail as early as possible.

+According to the official GraphQL best practice, this field should be non-nullable:

+> When designing a GraphQL schema, it's important to keep in mind all the problems that could go wrong and if "null" is
+> an appropriate value for a failed field.
+Typically it is, but occasionally, it's not.
+In those cases, use non-null
+> types to make that guarantee.

+However, the same field may not be "vital" for every feature in the application that fetches it.
+Marking the field as non-null in the schema would result in those other features erroring unnecessarily whenever the field is "null".

 ## ✅ RFC Goals

 - Non-nullable syntax that is based off of syntax that developers will already be familiar with